Airborne radioactivity increase in Europe in autumn 2017: Possible source

-While the release of the gaseous noble gas element krypton-85 is routine during nuclear reprocessing, the noble metal ruthenium, which is generated in a fission product yield rate of from 0.39% to 3.103% of every fission of a nucleus of uranium or plutonium respectively, is by contrast generally in metallic form, with a high boiling point of 4150 C in spent fuel.
+While the release of the noble gas isotope krypton-85 is routine during nuclear reprocessing, the noble metal ruthenium, which is generated in a fission product yield rate of from 0.39% to 3.103% of every fission of a nucleus of uranium or plutonium respectively, is by contrast generally in metallic form, with a high boiling point of 4150 C in spent fuel.
 Owing to the ionizing radiation environment of spent fuel and the entry of oxygen, however, radiolysis reactions can make the more volatile compound ruthenium(VIII) oxide, which has a boiling point of approximately 40 C and is a strong oxidizer, reacting with virtually any fuel/hydrocarbon.
 The use of a solution of tributyl phosphate in the hydrocarbons kerosene or dodecane, is frequent – as part of the nuclear reprocessing method known as PUREX.
-Accidental airborne releases of Ru-106 have been through this pathway in the past, such as the UK's B204 reprocessing incident in 1973, where 34 employees were exposed.
+Ru-106 has been accidentally released to the atmosphere through this pathway in the past, such as the UK's B204 reprocessing incident in 1973, where 34 employees were exposed.

 With corrosion of the fuel rod-cladding in the MAGNOX-reactor, spent fuel pools (an issue in the British case, due to the selection of magnesium for the coating on the fuel rods), reprocessing needed to occur within a few months at the B205 facility; most other facilities (like the French La Hague) place the spent-fuel in spent fuel pools for about a decade, until the Ru-106, which has a half-life of ~ 1 year, has safely decayed into Rh-106 and finally the stable Pd-106.
 All attempts at PUREX to less aged spent-fuel need to take into account the presence of the oxidative and volatile ruthenium(VIII) oxide.

 Initially, there was no indication given for the source of these radioactive particles, apart from an October 2017 statement coming from German authorities estimating the source in the east, at more than 1,000 km from Germany.
 A later report from the German Federal Radiation Protection Service ruled in the South of the Urals and other potential locations.

 The Federal Service for Hydrometeorology and Environmental Monitoring of Russia (Roshydromet) said that Ru-106 activity in St. Petersburg was at 115.4 μBq/m3 from October 2 to 6.

 The French Institute of Radioprotection and Nuclear Security (IRSN) ruled out the emissions as coming from a nuclear reactor, estimating that it should have come either from a treatment site or from a center producing radioactive medicine.
 They estimated the source to be south of the Ural mountains, between the Urals and the Volga river, in Russia or Kazakhstan.